 Breathable, Responsive Foams for Cooling

-When air can move quickly through the foam, there is less of a chance that body heat will become trapped, which is Casper’s strategy with its top layer of proprietary open cell foam.
+When air can move quickly through the memory foam, there is less chance that body heat will become trapped, which is Casper’s strategy with its top layer of proprietary foam.

 Great Motion Isolation

-Though there is some bounce coming from the base layer, the foam here works exceptionally well here to trap vibrations caused by a sleeper’s movements before they travel across the bed to wake a sleeping partner or child.
-This is a great feature that couples usually gravitate towards.
+Though some bounce comes from the base layer, the memory foam works exceptionally well to trap vibrations caused by a sleeper’s movements before they travel across the bed to wake a sleeping partner or child.
+We advise most couples to pay attention to this helpful feature.